Gazprombank discusses buying Mechel's debt held by Sberbank - sources

+* Intelivideo - has completed a $5.6 million round of funding lead by existing investors Source text for Eikon: Further company coverage:

-MOSCOW Gazprombank GZPRI.RTS has been in talks with Sberbank (SBER.MM), Russia's biggest lender, over the acquisition of debts owed by steel and coal producer Mechel (MTLR.MM), two sources familiar with the situation said on Tuesday.
+MOSCOW May 5 Gazprombank has been in talks with Sberbank, Russia's biggest lender, over the acquisition of debts owed by steel and coal producer Mechel , two sources familiar with the situation said on Tuesday.

 "The question is, at what price Sberbank will give out the debt," a source said about Gazprombank's talks with Sberbank.